Flight-Free-UK/flight_free_uk_website/source/posts/how-to-travel-by-electric-car.html.markdown

 But overall, electric cars come out on top.
 In 2018, [a government paper](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/739460/road-to-zero.pdf) found that taking into account the electricity source and the energy used for battery production, an electric car in the UK had greenhouse gas emissions 66% lower than a petrol car and 60% lower than a diesel car.
 This will continue to drop as electricity generation in the UK moves further towards renewable energy.

+[A﻿ study by Transport and Environment](https://www.transportenvironment.org/discover/how-clean-are-electric-cars/) looks at the lifetime emissions of electric cars, taking into consideration where the battery was manufactured, and what type of electricity is used to recharge.
+The worst-case scenario, with a battery made in China and a car driven in Poland, where coal dominates electricity production, is still better than a petrol car.
+In the best-case scenario (Sweden), emissions are 83% lower.

 The overall cost is also lower: although purchasing an electric car might cost more initially, on a typical journey you’ll spend less than you would compared to petrol or diesel.

 ![](/images/uploads/electric-vs-petrol-car-emissions-flightfreeuk.jpg "How do electric and petrol cars compare?")